 It is the obligation of the Employee to maintain a current and correct home address with the Employer and to advise the Employer of any change to the Employee’s home address.

 Every Employee will be provided with an email account to be used for their Queen’s employment.
 Every Employee shall have access to their employee email account for five (5) months following the end of their employment contract.

-7.03 The Employer shall provide the Union with an alphabetical list of all Employees three (3) times per year, within seven (7) Calendar Days of the beginning of each Academic Term.
-Such list shall include: Employee ID, name, gender, faculty or department of work, and Employee email address (if available).
-The Employer shall also provide a complete list of all Employees within twenty-one (21) Calendar Days of the beginning of each Academic Term.
-Such list shall include:
+7.03 The Employer shall provide the Union with an alphabetical list of all Employees three (3) times per year, five (5) Calendar Days prior to the beginning of each Academic Term.
+This list may also include prospective Employees if their appointment commences in the Academic Term for which the list is provided.
+The preliminary list shall contain the Employee name, preferred name, Employee e-mail address (if available) and Faculty or Department.

-Employee ID, name, gender, date of hire and ending date, faculty or department of work, position title, hourly wages where applicable, monthly hours of work, home address, Employee email address, telephone numbers (if applicable)
+7.04 The Employer shall also provide a complete list of all Employees within twenty-one (21) Calendar Days of the beginning of each Academic Term.
+The list shall include:

+Employee ID

+Name

+Preferred name

+Gender

+Date of hire

+Ending date

+Faculty or department of work

+Position title

+Hourly wages where applicable

+Monthly hours of work

+Home address

+Employee email address

+Telephone numbers (if applicable)

 and whether the Employee is a temporary resident.

 The confidentiality of individual data shall be respected by the Union, which shall use the information only to contact members of the Bargaining Unit.

-7.04 Separate and apart from the information listed at Article 7.03, the Employer shall provide the Union with an alphabetical list of all Employees in the Bargaining Unit with their program and year in which an Employee registered in their current program of study.
+7.05 Separate and apart from the information listed at Article 7.03, the Employer shall provide the Union with an alphabetical list of all Employees in the Bargaining Unit with their program and year in which an Employee registered in their current program of study.